 Wayfinding at San Francisco Airport Summary

-From 2016 to Spring 2020, I worked with an amazing team of folks at San Francisco Airport planning and implementing improved wayfinding campus wide.
+From Fall 2016 to Spring 2020, I worked with an amazing team of folks at San Francisco Airport planning and implementing improved wayfinding campus wide.
 This project was primarily put into motion as the new Terminal 1 was set to complete construction in 2019 and opportunity existed to influence how travelers were routed and guided through the airport.

 In addition to rollout, the project involved creating comprehensive set of wayfinding standards; a mighty endeavor in its own right.

 In order to design and clarify a complex space like an airport, we studied pathways and behaviors of the guests.
 We also engaged a diverse set of stakeholders to understand airport operations and how we might best support the guest experience.

 I worked on a tight knit team of 4-6 designers; interdependence was a key component of our work.